electricimp/cordova-plugin-blinkup/README.md

 ## Introduction

-This Cordova / Phonegap plugin allows you to easily integrate the native BlinkUp process to connect an Electric Imp device to the internet in your app.
-Note that because the BlinkUp SDK is private, you will need to add it to your project after installing the plugin.
-If you do not have access to the BlinkUp SDK, you may contact Electric Imp at sales@electricimp.com.
+This Cordova/Phonegap plug-in allows you to easily integrate the native BlinkUp™ process to connect an Electric Imp device to the Internet in your app.
+Note that because the BlinkUp SDK is private, you will need to add it to your project after installing the plug-in.

-Integrate your application with this plugin directly from the command line using `cordova plugin add cordova-plugin-blinkup`.
+Integrate your application with this plug-in directly from the command line using `cordova plugin add cordova-plugin-blinkup`.

-## Table of Contents
+## Contents

 * [Installation](#installation)
     * [iOS](#ios)<br>